nytron88/eta-prediction-scientist-oauth2/README.md

 # OAuth2 based ETA Prediction for data scientists
 **This is reference implementation for the users with "developer" role who can follow the code to develop newer versions**

 This is React.js app that allows the data scientists to get the ETA data posted by users on a histogram.
 This app gets the data from API hosted by the [Privacy Guardian](https://github.com/nytron88/eta-prediction-privacy-guardian-oauth2).
-The app requested data from 2 instances of the Privacy Guardian: R_SEVER and X_R_SERVER.
+The app requests data from 2 instances of the Privacy Guardian: R_SEVER and X_R_SERVER.
 The UI refreshes itself automatically at regular intervals to update the histogram.

 The app is integrated with [Auth0](https://auth0.com) for authnetication and authorization.
 The typical flow is:
 ![image](https://github.com/nytron88/eta-prediction-scientist-oauth2/assets/79620454/7bf2b9ca-247f-4133-a53e-d3dcd7939a55)